-A small team of teachers attend trainings and bring back technology ideas for the classroom.
-We have one ITL (Instructional Technology Lead) and several ITCs (Instructional Technology Coaches) on campus to support the training, growth, and use of instructional technology in our classes.
+Findings Supporting Evidence A small team of teachers attend trainings and bring back technology ideas for the Tech meeting dates & minutes classroom.
+We have one ITL (Instructional Technology Lead) and several ITCs (Instructional Technology Coaches) on campus to support the training, growth, and Student groupings use of instructional technology in our classes.
 Following training and support, teachers integrate ideas like Kahoot, Quizlet and other educational online programs.
 Apps like Padlet allow teachers and students to post information to a "wall" that can be displayed on the projection screen.
 The use of Chromebooks can be seen across campus.